Non-Markovian escape under stochastic resetting: Simulation steps

 \item [3.]
-We generated Gaussian random variables following Eq. (\ref{eq:fbm}) for Hurst index of $1-H$.
+We generated Gaussian random variables following Eq. (\ref{eq:fbm}) with Hurst index of $1-H$.
 Different seeds were used for different trajectories.
 The $\tt{FractionalBrownianMotion}$ library from the module $\tt{stochastic}$ is used to generate the random variables \cite{stochastic2018}.
-We generated arrays of random numbers of length $N$ and for the time interval $[t_{\text{init}}, t_{\text{fin}}]$.
+Corresponding to each trajectory, we generated an array of random numbers having $N$ elements at the beginning, for the given time interval $[t_{\text{init}}, t_{\text{fin}}]$.